 At FultonFishMarket.com, we only sell dry scallops, which always sear to golden perfection.

-Let me clear up something that I have heard since I started in this business.
-I have never, in my whole life, seen or heard of anyone “punching” scallops out of skate wings or shark or anything else.
+Let me clear up something I have heard since I started in this business.
+I have never, in my whole life, seen or heard of anyone “punching” scallops out of skate wings or sharks or anything else.
 I’ve been in this business five decades, I’ve seen all the tricks and I have never once seen such a thing.
 This rumor still persists on the internet and amongst the public.
 If I believed it was true for a second I would point a finger at any and everyone guilty.
 “Scallops” cut out of skate would not even remotely resemble real scallops.
 Real scallops have a nice firm texture, skate wings have long strands of muscles that easily separate.
 The wing itself has a cartilage in the middle of it, nothing resembling a real scallop could be punched out of this, believe me.
 Urban myth, people.